Fraunhofer-AISEC/codyze-evaluator/ecosystem/ecosystem-analysis.md

 ### G1: Checking Known Vulnerabilities
 Open vulnerabilities can be easily exploited by attackers and need to be addressed promptly.
 This check assesses if the project contains open, unresolved vulnerabilities in its codebase or dependencies.

 For the purpose of assessing open vulnerabilities for OpenStack components, the OSV (Open Source Vulnerabilities) service can be used.
-A further possibility is to generate SBOMs and analyze them, using existing tooling.

-The OSV (Open Source Vulnerabilities) service allows to review vulnerabilities in open-source projects.
-A [search for openstack vulnerabilities](https://osv.dev/list?q=OpenStack&ecosystem=) results in various potential vulnerabilities in different OpenStack-related packages.
+A further possibility is to generate SBOMs and analyze them using existing tooling.
+One existing tool is OWASP [Dependency Track](https://dependencytrack.org/).
+In this guideline, we focus on the OSV (Open Source Vulnerabilities) service which allows to review vulnerabilities in open-source projects.

+#### HowTo:
+- Create a list of components to be used, e.g. Nova, Barbican, etc.
+- Add to the list the concrete packages that are planned to be used, e.g. github.com/openstack/nova
+- Use osv.dev to search for vulnerabilities in the specified packages
+- Assess the severity of the vulnerabilities, check if fixes are available, and ensure that they are integrated

+Result: A [search for openstack vulnerabilities in the github.com/openstack/nova package](https://osv.dev/list?q=github.com%2Fopenstack%2Fnova&ecosystem=) results in various potential vulnerabilities.
+One listed vulnerability, for example, is [CVE-2022-47951](https://osv.dev/vulnerability/CVE-2022-47951) which shows that the vulnerability has been fixed.
-For severe security issues, OpenStack security advisories (OSSAs) are published.
+For severe security issues, [OpenStack security advisories](https://security.openstack.org/ossalist.html) (OSSAs) are published.
 In 2024, five such OSSAs have been published.

-Guideline
-- TODO provide more detailed guide on how to use OSV etc.
-- Check KPIs:
-  - Contributors in the Current Release​: Total number of contributors involved in the current release​ (e.g. >2)
-  - Contributor Diversity​: Diversity of contributors based on affiliation ​(e.g. >2)
-  - “Do not merge” votings in the current release​: Number of votings with the worst assessment of a contribution, i.e. “Do not merge”​ (e.g. <5)
-  - Filed-to-resolved-bugs ratio​: How many bugs were filed vs how many were resolved​ (e.g. >33%​)
-  - Abandoned change requests in the current release​: Number of change requests that were contributed but abandoned​ (e.g. <10​)
-  - Number of Reviewers​: Total number of reviewers involved in the current release​ (e.g. >10​)
-  - Review Diversity​: Diversity of reviewers based on affiliation ​(e.g. >=2 companies​)
-  - Contribution Frequency​: Regularity and frequency of contributions by each contributor (e.g. top 10 contributors have been active for >12 months​)
-  - Code Review Participation​: Percentage of contributions that undergo peer review (e.g. 100%).
-- Set desired security target values and use tooling to assess the values
+It should thus also be checked if current OSSAs exist for the components that are planned to be used.

 ### G2: Checking Continuous Maintenance